Hurtak/xolang/README.md

 ## TODO

-- automatic tests?
-- show where error happened
 - variables
   - strings
   - numbers
     - int (64bit, js only has 52 or something)
     - float
   - null?
+- show where error happened

 ---